Mulitas (Carne Asada/Birria/Carnitas/Pollo Asado)

 Two photos showing a tortilla with cheese then topped with birria

 We’re going to keep it short and sweet with photos vs text.
 Basically you load up one corn tortilla with cheese and meat and heat on a griddle until the cheese is melted.
-Gently remove from the grill and garnish with your favorite toppings before grubbing down.
+Gently remove from the grill and garnish with your Mexican Recipe toppings before grubbing down.

 Serving Ideas